cmangos/mangos-wotlk/bot_readme.txt

 Repair with bots:
 =================

+  Bots will now automatically unequip worn items before they break, and will notify the master of worn items.
+They will not equip worn items (less than 10% of max durability)

   Bot can now repair <all or selected> items - equipped or in bags.
 If the bot is a member of a guild, then the guild fund is used for repairs.
 If not, the bots own